harness/developer-hub/docs/chaos-engineering/chaos-faults/kubernetes/classification.md

 The transient chaos pods leverage the respective cloud provider SDK to inject chaos and consume cloud credentials (of account users that are mapped to an appropriate IAM role) through the Kubernetes secrets to authenticate their API requests.

-The diagram below describes the flow of control in cloud-based chaos faults.
+The diagram below describes how a chaos fault is executed in cloud-based chaos faults.

 ![](./static/cloud-target-6.png)